 Java's New and Unused Machine Instruction

-Java's Virtual Machine (JVM) instruction set has been extremely stable since its first release on May 23, 1995.
+Java's Virtual Machine (JVM) instruction set has been highly stable since its first release on May 23, 1995.
 While the JVM has had several extreme makeovers through the various versions, the instruction set has remained unchanged.
-This is quite a testament to its original design.
+The unwavering instruction set is quite a testament to its original design.

 Oracle introduced its first instruction set addition,

 invokedynamic, with the release of Java 7 on July

 28, 2011.
 This instruction, described in JSR 292, allows method

 is available within the virtual machine, the Java compiler cannot

 So, why was this new instruction added, and what value does it have to developers?
 The answer lies in the broad use of the JVM.
 Several scripting languages, like Groovy and JRuby, benefit from the machine instruction.

 The JVM has become more important than just to the Java language.